Monopole antenna: Gain and input impedance

 Because it radiates only into the space above the ground plane, or half the space of a dipole antenna, a monopole antenna over a perfectly conducting infinite ground plane will have a gain of twice (3 dB greater than) the gain of a similar dipole antenna, and a radiation resistance half that of a dipole.
 Since a half-wave dipole has a gain of 2.19 dBi and a radiation resistance of 73.1 ohms, a quarter-wave ($\lambda/4$) monopole will have a gain of 2.19 + 3 = 5.19 dBi and a radiation resistance of about 36.5 ohms.
 The antenna is resonant at this length, so its input impedance is purely resistive.
 The input impedance has capacitive reactance below $\lambda/4$, inductive reactance from $\lambda/4$ to $\lambda/2$, and capacitive reactance from $\lambda/2$ to $3\lambda/4$.

 The gain figures given in the table above are never approached in practice; they would only be achieved if the antenna was mounted over an infinite perfectly conducting ground plane.
 The ground plane is part of the antenna, and the gain is highly dependent on its size and conductivity.
-An artificial ground plane a wavelength or more in radius is equivalent to a infinite plane, but for smaller planes, which are often used at high frequencies, the gain will be 2 to 5 dBi lower, because some of the horizontal radiated power will diffract around the plane edge into the lower half space.
+An artificial ground plane a wavelength or more in radius is equivalent to an infinite plane, but for smaller planes, which are often used at high frequencies, the gain will be 2 to 5 dBi lower, because some of the horizontal radiated power will diffract around the plane edge into the lower half space.
 Similarly over a resistive Earth ground the gain will be lower due to power absorbed in the Earth.

 For electrically short monopoles below $\lambda/4$ the gain decreases slowly; it is 4.76 dBi at $\lambda/20$.

 As the length is increased to a half-wavelength ($\lambda/2$), the gain increases to about 1.7 dB over the $\lambda/4$ gain.
 Since at this length the antenna has a current node at its feedpoint, the input impedance is very high.

 The gain continues to increase up to a maximum of about 3 dB over a quarter-wave monopole at a length of five-eighths wavelength ($.625\lambda$) so this is a popular length for ground wave antennas and terrestrial communication antennas.
 The radiation resistance drops to about 53 ohms at that length.
 Above $.625\lambda$ the horizontal gain drops rapidly because more power is radiated at high elevation angles in the second lobe.